OluochOdhiambo/Titanic-Survivors/README.md

-# Supervised Learning (Email Spam Classification).
+# Supervised Learning (Titanic Survival Classification).
-#### This notebook contains different classification models for predicting the whether or not an email is spam, 10/08/2020.
+#### This notebook contains a K-Nearest Neighbor classification model for predicting the whether or not a passenger survived the titanic, 10/08/2020.
 #### By **{OluochOdhiambo}**
 ## Task Description
 The Titanic was responsible for on eof the greatest catastrophe in history leading to the death of over 1500 passengers.
 Although the loss of lives was preventable if not for the weak safety regulations, the incident can be used to prepare for future incidents and enhace disaster preparedness.